Maharaj7809/ChatApp/README.md

 The frontend of the application will be automatically opened in your web browser and you can test it away.
 Things to note
-The frontend is created using create-react-app Database connections in the backend are handled using the Mongoose ORM
+The frontend is created using create-react-app Database connections in the backend are handled using the Mongoose